Our Residential Life Faculty and Staff

-Catherine Badalamenti is a Spanish Instructor, focusing on our Middle School classes.
-She lives in Cochran House with her four daughters, Isabella, Sophia '23, Liliana '25, and Lucie '28.
-She has prior experience as a teacher and a tutor as well as time spent outside of education.
-In addition to her teaching roles, Catherine is the faculty advisor to the Stuart Hall yearbook and is excited to help the dedicated staff of students document our year.
+Catherine Badalamenti is on the Spanish faculty, focusing on Middle School classes.
+She lives in Cochran House with her daughters, including Liliana '25 and Lucie '28.
+In addition to her teaching roles, Ms. Badalamenti is the faculty advisor to the Stuart Hall yearbook, helping a dedicated staff of students document the year.

-Macy Kleinfelder serves as Dean of Students & Campus Life, is an experienced independent school leader having previously worked in both boarding and day schools.
-In addition to teaching history, Macy has led initiatives on health and wellness, emphasizing a comprehensive approach to community building and to social-emotional well-being.
+Macy Kleinfelder serves as Dean of Students & Campus Life.
+She is an experienced independent school leader having previously worked in both boarding and day schools.
+In addition to teaching history, Ms. Kleinfelder has led initiatives on health and wellness, emphasizing a comprehensive approach to community building and to social-emotional well-being.
 She lives in Cochran House with her golden retriever, Tillie. ll.

 Hunter Murray is an Upper School Biology and Environmental Science teacher as well as a lover of the outdoors.
-He has facilitated many hikes throughout the Shenandoah Valley for our students, created a Frisbee Golf course on our campus, and leads our Co-Curricular Program.
+Mr. Murray has facilitated many hikes throughout the Shenandoah Valley for our students, created a Frisbee Golf course on our campus, and leads our Co-Curricular Program.